Your basket is currently empty!

 Steps in the home buying process

 Are you looking to buy a house?
 It is likely to be one of your most expensive purchases, making it a potentially overwhelming process, especially if you are a first-time buyer.
-We’ve got you covered with this handy guide that breaks down the home buying process helping you navigate the journey to homeownership.
+We’ve got you covered with this handy guide that provides an overview of the home buying process helping you navigate the journey to homeownership.

 Working out how much you can afford to spend

 The first step of the home buying process is working out how much you can afford to spend on a house.
-This is determined by calculating how much you can borrow based on your earnings and adding your saved deposit.
+This is determined by calculating how much you can borrow based on your earnings and adding your deposit.
 You also need to factor in other costs, such as stamp duty, solicitor’s fees, and removal costs.
-Numerous banks and building societies have online mortgage calculators which will give you an initial idea of how much you can borrow.
+Numerous banks and building societies have online mortgage calculators which will give you an estimate of how much you can borrow.
 Currently, you can usually borrow around 4 times your annual income.
-Take time to compare the various mortgage deals, interest rates, and terms and conditions on offer from a variety of mortgage lenders.
+Spend time comparing the various mortgage deals, interest rates, and terms and conditions on offer from a variety of mortgage lenders.
 Financial advisors or mortgage brokers are a useful resource when mortgage shopping.
 Note that they may charge you a fee for their services in addition to the mortgage set-up fees.

 Worth noting, is that most lenders do require you to have been in a job for 3 months before they will lend to you.
 Finally, having a mortgage offer in place is always good before you actively start viewing houses.
 After you have found a lender with a suitable mortgage that works for you, submit your mortgage application.
 Once your application has been processed you will receive a mortgage offer from the lender that will be valid for a specified period.